Import.io vs General Web Scraping tool:

 Import.io: reliability through monitoring, self-healing, and governed delivery

-Import.io is built around continuous production delivery, with monitoring, automated alerts, and self-healing pipelines designed to maintain stable data streams as sites evolve.
-Security and compliance commitments are embedded in the delivery model, including encryption in transit (HTTPS) and encryption at rest outlined in data processing terms.
-The focus is on operational continuity, predictable SLAs, and reducing compliance burden for enterprise teams.
+Import.io is built around continuous production delivery, with monitoring, automated alerts, and self-healing pipelines maintaining stable data streams as sites evolve, for self-service and managed customers alike.
+Security and compliance commitments are embedded in the platform, including encryption in transit (HTTPS) and encryption at rest outlined in data processing terms.
+The managed service adds predictable SLAs and full operational continuity on top, reducing compliance burden for enterprise teams.

 General web scraping tools: reliability and compliance depend on internal implementation